bernadette-codes/fortune-cookie-react-app/README.md

 Click the Fortune Cookie image to show a random quote.

+It is a single-page, responsive application programmed with React

 - It is a single-page, responsive application programmed with React

 **Front-End:**